 BIOGRAPHY

 David Kefford is a multidisciplinary artist based in Cambridge, UK.
-His work has been widely exhibited and commissioned across the UK and internationally, in solo and group exhibitions, biennials, festivals, and public art contexts.
+His practice spans sculpture, installation, drawing, moving image, AR and site-responsive work, and has been widely exhibited across the UK and internationally in galleries, museums, biennials, festivals, and public art contexts.
+His work is represented in both private and public collections.

 ARTIST STATEMENT